hadryansalles/vector-graphics-renderer/README.md

 # 2D Computer Graphics
-This application was the final project of 2DCG summer course at IMPA 2020, it implements a Vector Graphics renderer with some features for purely educational purposes.
+This software was the final project of 2DCG summer course at IMPA 2020, it's a Vector Graphics renderer with some features.
-All the source files starting with "rvg-" were provided by professor Diego Nehab and my work is completely inside hadryan namespace, so I'm not the author of any other file.
+All the source files starting with "rvg-" were provided by professor Diego Nehab and my work is completely inside "hadryan" namespace, so I'm not the author of any other file.

 ## Vector Graphics Renderer

 ![alt text](https://github.com/hadryans/CG2D-IMPA/blob/master/pngs/paris.png)

-This software is able to render vector graphics scenes described by the custom extension "rvg", with support to the following features:
+This software is able to render vector graphics scenes described by the custom extension "rvg", supporting the following elements:

 - Primitive shapes (lines, triangles, polygons and ellipses)
 - Bezier paths (quadratic, cubic and rational quadratic)